 Information on this page

-Eastern Mennonite University prohibits harassment of, and discrimination against any and all community members.
-This policy applies to students who are registered or enrolled in credit- or non-credit-bearing coursework (students); all university employees, consisting of full-time and part-time faculty and staff, including temporary and adjunct roles (employees); and contractors, vendors, visitors, volunteers, guests, or other third parties (third parties) on any EMU campus or site.
+Eastern Mennonite University prohibits harassment of, and discrimination against any and all EMU community members.
+This policy applies to students who are registered or enrolled in credit- or non-credit-bearing coursework (students); all University employees, consisting of full-time and part-time faculty and staff, including temporary and adjunct roles (employees); and contractors, vendors, visitors, volunteers, guests (third parties) on any EMU campus or site.

-- The conduct occurs outside the context of a university employment or educational program or activity but has continuing adverse effects on, or has the propensity to create a hostile environment for students, employees, or third parties while on university property, other property owned or controlled by the university, or in any university employment or education program/activity.
+- The conduct occurs outside the context of a University employment or educational program or activity but has continuing adverse effects on, or has the propensity to create a hostile environment for students, employees, or third parties while on University property, other property owned or controlled by the University, or in any University employment or education program/activity; or

 3.1.
 NOTICE OF NON-DISCRIMINATION

-The university recognizes that it is important to coordinate this policy with other existing policies related to harassment and discrimination, knowing that sex discrimination can occur in conjunction with discrimination and misconduct related to a person’s race, ethnicity, national origin, religion, age, disability, and/or other protected status.
-Reports that include both sex discriminition and discrimination related to another protected status may be adjudicated under this policy and any university policies related to the other protected status(es) (for example, EMU’s bias policy).
+The University recognizes that it is important to coordinate this policy with other existing policies related to conduct, harassment and discrimination, knowing that sex discrimination can occur in conjunction with discrimination or harassment related to a person’s race, ethnicity, national origin, religion, age, disability, and/or other protected status, as well as other prohibited misconduct.
+Reports that include both sex discrimination and other prohibited discrimination, harassment, or misconduct may be adjudicated under this policy and any related University policies, including those pertaining to other protected status(es) (for example, EMU’s bias policy).
 Questions about which policy applies in a specific instance should be directed to the Title IX coordinator.

-This policy covers relationship violence and sexual misconduct.
-Employees should seek further information regarding equal opportunity, disability, harassment, discrimination, and retaliation that is not based on sex or gender discrimination with the director of human resources at (540) 432-4148 or firstname.lastname@example.org.
+This policy covers sexual harassment, relationship violence, sexual misconduct, and other prohibited misconduct.
+Employees should seek further information regarding equal opportunity, disability, harassment, discrimination, and retaliation that is not based on sex or gender discrimination with the Director of Human Resources at (540) 432-4148 or firstname.lastname@example.org.

 3.3.
 CONFLICT OF INTEREST